sermons/reveal-skel/INSTALL.md

 * Your slide **content** goes in [slides/slides.md](slides/slides.md)
 * You may also want to **customize**:
   + user name, email in [package.json](package.json)
+    + `pretty_url` defaults to the CNAME if it exists
   + [README](README.md), [favicon](static/favicon.ico)
 * Static **assets** (CSS, JS, images, etc) go in [`static`](static)
-  + Grunt will copy this dir as-is to the deployed site
+  + Grunt will copy this dir as-is to the root of the deployed site

 ## Github token for Travis
 + **Connect** [Travis](https://travis-ci.org) to your Github account, if you haven't already